LDNReview

 Eel, Potato, Crème Fraîche & Roe

 There’s something quietly ingenious about incorporating smoked eel between thin slices of crisp… sorry shatteringly crispy confit potato.
 This is probably Sessions’ most paparazzied dish and it’s undoubtedly a lovely plate of food.
-Alternate takes on this dish feature a very, very slow-cooked egg and shaved horseradish, which, though aesthetically less pleasing, is (whisper it) even tastier in our opinion.
+Their new take on it features a very, very slow-cooked egg and shaved horseradish and, though it's aesthetically less pleasing, it is (whisper it) even tastier in our opinion.

 photo credit: Aleksandra Boruch